DVBeckwitt/fit2HR/README.md

 If no zones are specified but `hr_rest` and `hr_max` are known, a default 5-zone HRR scheme is used.

-Counterpoint: HR zones are a simple abstraction and will not capture every athlete's needs.

 ### Calorie estimation and uncertainty